robinhoodis/example.com/docs/_build/html/_sources/class3/module1/lab2/task1.rst.txt

 ConfigSync IP
 ======================

-An HA vlan and IP address have already been provisioned on each WAF device.
+HA vlan and IP address have already been provisioned on each WAF device.

 Log into each WAF and configure the system to use the IP address on the "ha_vlan" as the "Local Address" for ConfigSync.